Condense, Don't Just Prune: Enhancing Efficiency and Performance in MoE Layer Pruning: Conclusion

 \section{Conclusion}

 We have presented \texttt{CD-MoE}, a novel framework for compressing large-scale Mixture-of-Experts (MoE) models by selectively condensing them into denser layers.
 Our approach removes the token routing mechanism and uses a greedy search algorithm to prune the majority of less significant experts, allowing all tokens to activate only a handful of highly impactful experts.
-Extensive experiments on \emph{DeepSeekMoE-16B} and other fine-grained MoE architectures show that \texttt{CD-MoE} can retain up to 90\% of the original model’s accuracy while enjoy 27.5\% memory reduction and a 1.26$\times$ inference speed.
+Extensive experiments on several fine-grained MoE models demonstrate that \texttt{CD-MoE} effectively retains most of the original model's accuracy while achieving significant memory reduction and inference speedup.
 Moreover, we demonstrate that lightweight expert fine-tuning, focused solely on the condensed layers, can further reclaim the original model’s performance within a few hours on a single GPU.
 These results highlight the practical benefits of \texttt{CD-MoE} for resource-constrained scenarios, where memory and computational efficiency are critical.
 Future directions include exploring the synergy of \texttt{CD-MoE} with quantization and knowledge distillation, and extending the method to more diverse MoE structures lacking shared experts.